Black History Movies That Tackle Racism

 Conversation starter: Do you think filmmakers should be responsible for exploring big social issues like racism in their work?
 Why, or why not?

 Following two Mississippi families -- one White, one Black -- who live through and after World War II, this drama based on Hillary Jordan's novel paints a harrowing portrait of the Jim Crow South, inviting in-depth conversation about subjects that are as relevant today as they were decades ago.

 Conversation starter: Do you think showing disturbing violence helps audiences more fully comprehend the African American experience?
 Why, or why not?

 Director Ava DuVernay's provocative, challenging documentary about the racial issues confronting contemporary America isn't for the faint of heart, but mature viewers will find it both educational and a call to action to take a stand against racial injustice.

-Conversation starter: What surprised you most about our country's treatment of African American citizens over its long history?
+Conversation starter: What surprises/upsets you most about our country's treatment of African American citizens over its long history?

 Related Advice & Top Picks